-If one person constantly uses the golf cart near the course or in a golf course area and drive for up down the golf course, this also creates extra pressure on the battery pack.
+If one person constantly uses the golf cart near the course or in a golf course area and drives up down the golf course, this also creates extra pressure on the battery pack.
 Owners who use their cart in this manner tend to see shorter battery life spans.

 Golf cart batteries need to be watered at least once a month to avail optimum level of performance from them.
 Check the water range at least once every month and add distilled water if needed.
-Do not use tap water on the battery as that will have a detrimental effect on the battery.
+Do not use tap water on the battery, as that will harm the battery.

 How Can I Prolong My Golf Cart Battery life?

 Always confirm to refill any low battery levels with water.
 It may contain chemicals that will easily damage the battery.
 Confirm that the fluid levels never go beneath the plates.

 Confirm to connect a 3-phase charger and be extra careful when connecting the results in the poles.
 The negative lead should hook up with the negative pole and, therefore, the positive with the positive pole.

 Charge the battery always fully.
 The bulk of chargers features an indicator light to provide you with a warning when it is fully charged.
 Charging time varies between an hour and therefore the whole night, counting on the extent of discharge.